agentmorris/MegaDetector/CODING_CONVENTIONS.md

 ## Function and class header comment style (Google-style docstrings)

 Functions and classes should have Google-style docstrings.
 Docstrings should always be multi-line, even for very short functions or methods.
+The single-line summary of Google-style docstrings is not required.

 Class attributes should be documented with inline comments, specifically using the `#: attribute_description` format, directly above or on the same line as the attribute initialization within the `__init__` method.